Gaurav1707/Leetcode-Arrays/QUESTIONS.md

 ****************************************************************
-Q2.Given an array nums of integers, return how many of them contain an even number of digits.
+Q2.Find Numbers with Even Number of Digits
 ---------------------------------------------------------------------------------------------

+Given an array nums of integers, return how many of them contain an even number of digits.

 Example 1: